io-sea/hestia/README.md

 hestia object get_data 550e8400-e29b-41d4-a716-446655440000 --tier 1 --file my_file_out.dat
 ```

-Add some user metadata as a key-value pair (`my_key0 = my_value0`) to the object.
+Now, add some user metadata as a key-value pair (`my_key0 = my_value0`) to the object.
 Note the use of the `data.` prefix on the key, this is for denoting user/non-system attributes:

 ```bash
 hestia metadata update --id_fmt=parent_id --input_fmt=key_value 550e8400-e29b-41d4-a716-446655440000 <<< data.my_key0,my_value0
 ```

+Here we are reading the `metadata` type, but referencing the unique identifier of its parent object with `--id_fmt=parent_id`.

-and read it back:
+Finally we can read it back:

 ```bash
 hestia metadata read --id_fmt=parent_id --query_fmt=id --output_fmt=key_value 550e8400-e29b-41d4-a716-446655440000
 ```

-Hestia provides several interfaces including:
+Hestia provides several interfaces with similar functionality to the CLI, including:

 * `c` and `Python` APIs
 * `HTTP REST` API